epwalsh/pomo.nvim/README.md

   -- How often the notifiers are updated. update_interval = 1000,

-  -- Configure the notifiers to use for each timer that's created. notifiers = {
+  -- Configure the default notifiers to use for each timer.
+  -- You can also configure different notifiers for timers given specific names, see -- the 'timers' field below. notifiers = {
-    -- The "Default" timer uses 'nvim-notify' to continuously display the timer {
+    -- The "Default" notifier uses 'vim.notify' and works best when you have 'nvim-notify' installed.
+    {
       name = "Default",
       opts = {
-        sticky = true,  -- set to false if you don't want to see the timer the whole time title_icon = "󱎫",
+        -- With 'nvim-notify', when 'sticky = true' you'll have a live timer pop-up -- continuously displayed.
+If you only want a pop-up notification when the timer starts -- and finishes, set this to false. sticky = true,

+        -- Configure the display icons:
+        title_icon = "󱎫",
         text_icon = "󰄉",
         -- Replace the above with these if you don't have a patched font: